Sunday, September 28, 2025

 Conclusion

 The new Chromatic offers some quality of life improvements over the old Chromatic.
 The screens are not so different that you may feel left with second best if you do not fork over the extra $100 for the Sapphire screen.
 The accessories improve on the console experience.
 At this point the console's only major flaw is one of its main advertising points, the USB video capture.
-At present the capture is fuzzier than it needs to be on the horizontal axis and audio quality is bad if it is connected to a line input to the same PC that is capturing video.
+At present the capture is fuzzier than it needs to be on the horizontal axis with color video and could be fixed. and audio quality is bad if it is connected to a line input to the same PC that is capturing video.
 Connecting just the line in to the PC without the USB connection allows for high quality audio capture, for what it is worth.
 This can be fixed in software by permitting USB video and audio capture together as a proper capture device, but this has to be implemented by Gowin, the maker of the FPGA, in its development kit.
 If this is done the Chromatic would be far better for streaming and capturing GB and GBC gameplay than it currently is.

 I bought my new Chromatic and one of each of the accessories on July 10 and received my console on July 31.
 As a prior Chromatic owner I received a 15% off coupon, before it my order was $259.96, after application it was $230.95 (including $9.99 shipping).